AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless/getting-started/create-content-fragment.md

 ---
-title: Creating Content Fragments
+title: Creating Content Fragments Headless Quick Start Guide
-description: Content Fragments allow you to design, create, curate and use page-independent content that can be delivered headlessly by AEM.
+description: Content Fragments allow you to design, create, curate, and use page-independent content that can be delivered headlessly by AEM.
 ---

-# Creating Content Fragments {#creating-content-fragments}
+# Creating Content Fragments Headless Quick Start Guide {#creating-content-fragments}

-Content Fragments allow you to design, create, curate and use page-independent content that can be delivered headlessly by AEM.
+Content Fragments allow you to design, create, curate, and use page-independent content that can be delivered headlessly by AEM.

 ## What are Content Fragments? {#what-are-content-fragments}

-[Now that you have created an assets folder](create-assets-folder.md) where you can store your Content Fragments, you can not create the fragments!
+[Now that you have created an assets folder](create-assets-folder.md) where you can store your Content Fragments, you can now create the fragments!

-Content Fragments allow you to design, create, curate and publish page-independent content.
-They allow you to prepare content ready for use in multiple locations/over multiple channels.
+Content Fragments allow you to design, create, curate, and publish page-independent content.
+They allow you to prepare content ready for use in multiple locations and over multiple channels.

 Content fragments contain structured content and can be delivered in JSON format.